remote-software-dev/basic-redux/README.md

-This repo was meant to be as simple redux as possible for learning purpose only. <br/>
+This repo was meant to be as simple redux as possible for learning purpose only.
 There are two branch on this repo, First is the **master** and the **refactored** branch.
+In the nutshell, what I understand redux works as<br/>

 ## Available Scripts

 Here is the result